2021 Executive Board

 Mackenzie Dominick is a senior from Pittsburgh, Pennsylvania and is pursuing a degree in Industrial Engineering.
 Prior to serving as the Executive Vice President, Mackenzie served as the President of his chapter.
 As the Executive Vice President, Mackenzie plans to improve relationships with all University Stakeholders to ensure the most open and honest lines of communication, as well as redraft IFC bylaws to better suit the needs and structure of the new IFC Executive Board and the Greek community as a whole.

 Administrative Vice President - Chris Crimi

 The Administrative Vice President serves as the Chief Financial Officer of the IFC.

-Chris Crimi is a Junior from New City, New York and is pursuing a degree in Finance.
+Chris Crimi is a senior from New City, New York and is pursuing a degree in Finance.
 Prior to serving as the Administrative Vice President, Chris served as the Treasurer of his chapter.
 As the AVP, Chris plans to make the IFC more accessible and helpful for both its affiliated chapters and the Penn State community at large.
 Additionally, he is aiming to establish impactful professional development and networking opportunities for fraternity members.

 VP For Communications - Timothy Echeverria

 The Vice President for Communications directs all internal and external communications for the IFC.

 Timothy Echeverria is a senior from Newtown, Connecticut and is pursuing a degree in Public Relations.
 Prior to serving as the VP For Communications, Timothy served as head recruitment chair of his chapter.
 As the VP For Communications, Timothy plans to enhance public awareness of the positive impacts of Greek life and improve the current media presence of Penn State fraternities.